Cost of Living

 Cost of Alcohol & Tobacco

-Alcohol and tobacco is more expensive in Canada.
-For example, a case of 24 beers (Lakeport Lager or Black label) is CAD45.00 for 24 beers, approximately $1.87 (R18) per beer.
-A bottle of wine starts at about CAD9.00 or R90 per bottle.
+For example, a case of 24 beers (Lakeport Lager or Black label) is CAD38.99 for 24 beers, approximately $1.62 (R21.12) per beer.
+A bottle of wine starts at about CAD7.49 or R97.66 per bottle.

 Cost of Real Estate and Mortgages

-Interest rates for mortgages are about 3% in Canada.
-This rate depends on the size of the down payment, which is much lower than most other countries.
-The prices of property in every town varies and can be viewed at www.mls.ca – obviously not all properties are listed on this website but it gives the reader a general idea.
+The prices of property in every town varies and can be viewed at www.mls.ca – not all properties are listed on this website, but it gives the reader a general idea.
 Property is usually a good investment in the long term.

 Many people thinking about immigration to Canada have told me that property is too expensive in Vancouver or Toronto.
-It is important to understand that the Greater Toronto Area (GTA) consist of regional Municipalities or regions, including the:

 • Peel Region with the cities of Mississauga, Brampton and Caledon;